yuelongyu/Lima-tango-python/doc/camera/slsdetector.rst

 								 - **32**
-raw_mode			rw	DevBoolean		Publish image as given by the Receivers (no SW reconstruction) threshold_energy		rw	DevLong			The energy (in eV) the pixel discriminator thresholds (Vcmp & Trim bits) is set at all_trim_bits			rw	DevVarLongArray		Array with the pixel trimming value [0-63] for each half-module, if all the pixels in the half-module have the same trimming value, -1 otherwise clock_div			rw      DevString               The readout clock divider:
+raw_mode			rw	DevBoolean		Publish image as given by the Receivers (no SW reconstruction) threshold_energy		rw	DevLong			The energy (in eV) the pixel discriminator thresholds (Vcmp & Trim bits) is set at high_voltage			rw	DevShort		The detector high voltage (in V) all_trim_bits			rw	DevVarLongArray		Array with the pixel trimming value [0-63] for each half-module, if all the pixels in the half-module have the same trimming value, -1 otherwise clock_div			rw      DevString               The readout clock divider:
 								 - **FULL_SPEED**
 								 - **HALF_SPEED**
 								 - **QUARTER_SPEED**
 								 - **SUPER_SLOW_SPEED**
-readout_flags			rw	DevString		The flags affecting the readout mode (Parallel|NonParallel|Safe + StoreInRAM|Continous):
+fixed_clock_div			rw	DevBoolean		If active, will try to keep the same clock_div when changing pixel_depth readout_flags			rw	DevString		The flags affecting the readout mode (Parallel|NonParallel|Safe + StoreInRAM|Continous):
 								 - **PARALLEL + STORE_IN_RAM**
 								 - **PARALLEL + CONTINUOUS**